-UNICEF releases today the reports "New Horizons for Learning.
+Unicef today publishes the report "New horizons for learning.
 The use of educational technology to support language learning and social inclusion of disadvantaged children in Italy", which presents the results of the first year of the experimentation of Akelius, the digital platform for learning foreign languages.

-Between 2014 and 2020, more than 700,000 asylum seekers and migrants arrived in Italy and, according to data from the end of November 2022, around 49,400 refugee minors from Ukraine entered Italy.
-From 2016 to 2021, an average of approximately 20,000 newly arrived students (NAI) enrolled in schools in Italy each year .
+"Between 2014 and 2020, more than 700,000 asylum seekers and migrants arrived in Italy" and, according to data from the end of November 2022, "around 49,400 refugee minors from Ukraine entered Italy - recalls Unicef - .
+From 2016 to 2021, an average of approximately 20,000 newly arrived students (NAI) enrolled in schools in Italy each year.
 Many children still encounter difficulties in acquiring the fundamental skills of the Italian language.
-This is especially true for foreign students, who represent one in ten students in public schools.
+This is especially true for foreign students, who represent one in ten students in public schools."

-The report is based on the Akelius trial in 2021/2022 which involved over 400 students in two comprehensive schools in Rome and Bologna , here in partnership with the social cooperative Agire Insieme Per l'Intercultura (AIPI).
-Since then, UNICEF has extended the use of the platform to another 60 Italian schools and Ukrainian associations , in collaboration with the ISMU Foundation, involving over 1000 newly arrived pupils.
+The report is based on the Akelius experimentation in 2021/2022 which involved over 400 students in two comprehensive institutes in Rome and Bologna, here in partnership with the social cooperative "Agire Insieme per l'Intercultura" (Aipi).
+Since then, Unicef has extended the use of the platform to another 60 Italian schools and Ukrainian associations, in collaboration with the ISMU Foundation, involving over 1,000 newly arrived pupils.
 Akelius helps students learn the language in a fun way thanks to the innovative blended learning teaching approach, which integrates the use of tablets and interactive content in combination with classroom lesson materials.